jimmykarily/myblog/_posts/2019-01-27-scf-on-microk8s.markdown

 ---
 layout: default
 title: "SUSE Cloud Application Platform on MicroK8s"
-description: A guide on how to setup SUSE Cloud Application Platform on MicroK8s for development or demo
+description: A step by step guide
 date:   2019-01-27
 tags: [microk8s, cloudfoundry, scf, suse, kubernetes]
 ---

-# SUSE Cloud Application Platform (CAP) on Microk8s

 Unless you've been living under a rock, you probably know what [kubernetes](https://kubernetes.io/) is.
 If you have been living under a rock (which is nothing to be ashamed of), kubernetes is a production-grade container orchestrator or in simple words a way to use containers in production to deploy applications and services.